In Western Australia (WA), secondary school runs from Year 7 to Year 12.

 The WACE is recognised by:

-- Industry - for entry into the workforce
+- industry – for entry into the workforce; and

-To achieve a WACE for 2016 and beyond, students will be required to:
+To achieve a WACE, students are required to:

-- complete a minimum of 20 unit or equivalents
+- complete a minimum of 20 units or equivalent;

 - two completed Year 11 English units and one pair of completed Year 12 English units

-- one pair of Year 12 course units from each of List A (arts/English/languages/social sciences) and List B(mathematics/science/technology)
+- one pair of Year 12 course units from each of List A (arts/English/languages/social sciences) and List B (mathematics/science/technology); and

-- complete four or more Year 12 ATAR courses or complete a Certificate II or higher.
+- complete four or more Year 12 ATAR courses or complete a Certificate II course or higher.